The-Marcy-Lab-School/swe-mod-2.5-functions-scope/README.md

 **Step 1: Start with Global**
 - Write `[ Global ]` in the callstack
-- List all variables declared in global scope and their initial values
-- Functions are defined immediately, other variables start as `undefined` until assigned
+- List all variables declared in global scope.
+Their values start as `undefined` until assigned (except `function` declarations)

 **Step 2: When a function is called**
 - Add the function name to the top of the callstack (above what's already there)